COMPARISON

 $vbLabelText $csharpLabel

 Syncfusion's API exposes a deep PDF feature surface (digital signatures, AcroForm filling, OCR-augmented PDFs, PDF/A and PDF/UA compliance) at primitive level.
 IronPDF abstracts the page-canvas model away and lets developers reuse the same HTML/CSS used in their web app, which collapses the lines-of-code count for PDFs that originate from web data.
-IronPDF supports the same PDF/A conformance levels (A-1a, A-1b, A-2a, A-2b, A-3a, A-3b) via the PdfAVersions enum on save, and has dedicated PDF/UA accessibility output via RenderHtmlAsPdfUA and PdfDocument.SaveAsPdfUA (PDF/UA-1 default, PDF/UA-2 via parameter; documented to meet Section 508 and WCAG 2.0 AA).
+IronPDF supports the full PDF/A conformance family (A-1a, A-1b, A-2a, A-2b, A-3a, A-3b, plus the PDF/A-4/4E/4F family per ISO 19005-4:2020 added in the 2026 release line) via the PdfAVersions enum, and has dedicated PDF/UA accessibility output via RenderHtmlAsPdfUA and PdfDocument.SaveAsPdfUA (PDF/UA-1 default, PDF/UA-2 via parameter; documented to meet Section 508 and WCAG 2.0 AA).

 Word Processing and Mail Merge